yjunechoe/yjunechoe/README.md

 ### About

 I am a Ph.D.
-Student studying psycholinguistics at the University of Pennsylvania.
+Student in Linguistics at the University of Pennsylvania, studying various topics in psycholinguistics and acquisition.

 I'm also a data visualization hobbyist and like to dabble in R/ggplot and JS/D3.
 I share some of my side projects on [Twitter](https://twitter.com/yjunechoe).